 What materials can be used on the doodle?

-Students may create a doodle using any medium or materials.
+This is the third year that students may create a doodle using any medium or materials.
 However, please note that doodles will be reviewed and scanned in a two-dimensional (2D) format.
 If students create a three-dimensional (3D) doodle, please make sure to take a photograph and enter the photograph rather than the original.
 Original 2D scannable doodles made with materials such as paint, pencils, crayons, markers, chalk, pastels, charcoal, cray-pas, or a 2D collage will be accepted.
-Computer-generated images will also accepted.
-For more information, see the How it Works page.
+Computer-generated images will also be accepted.
+For more information, see the How it works page.

 Do doodles have to be drawn directly on the entry form?

 No. As long as you are able to take a photo of the doodle and combine it with the completed entry form, parents and teachers can enter a doodle created on any material.
 Parents, teachers, or non-profit leaders can combine the doodle and the entry form by printing hard copies or by digitally editing the photo and the entry form.
 For more information, check out the How it works page, and when you're done, use the Enter page to send us completed doodles.

 Yes.
 Parents, non-profit leaders, and teachers can also enter 2D doodles online.
 See the How it works page for detailed instructions, and use the Enter page to enter a doodle via the digital submission form.

 Can I tape the doodle to the entry form?